wechto/paper/README.md

 🔹 [Cross-Trajectory Representation Learning for Zero-Shot Generalization in RL](https://arxiv.org/pdf/2106.02193.pdf) :confused: :droplet:

-We posit that a superior encoder for zero-shot generalization in RL can be trained by using solely an auxiliary SSL objective if the training process encourages the encoder to map behaviorally similar observations to similar representations.
+CTRL: We posit that a superior encoder for zero-shot generalization in RL can be trained by using solely an auxiliary SSL objective if the training process encourages the encoder to map behaviorally similar observations to similar representations.

 🔹 [Jointly-Learned State-Action Embedding for Efficient Reinforcement Learning](https://arxiv.org/pdf/2010.04444.pdf) :no_mouth: